 Our grand East Africa safari begins in the traditional safari capital of Nairobi.
 From the airport, transfer to the House of Waine, located in the quiet residential suburb of Karen on the outskirts of the city.
 Originally built as a lavish private estate, the stately home surrounded by lush gardens is one of Nairobi's most elegant boutique hotels.
 This evening, learn about the adventures ahead during a welcome dinner with our Expedition Leader.

-Days 2–4: Ol Pejeta Conservancy—Nat Hab's Private Mobile Camp
+Days 2–4: Ol Pejeta Conservancy—Nat Hab's Rhino Camp

 Fly north to the renowned Ol Pejeta Conservancy, located on the Laikipia Plateau in the shadow of Mount Kenya.
 A working cattle ranch established in the 1940s during Kenya's colonial days, Ol Pejeta set aside land for rhino conservation in 1988 and has become a respected trailblazer for conservation innovation.
 Today it is the largest black rhino sanctuary in East Africa and home to the world’s last two remaining northern white rhinos, a staunchly guarded pair of females that we visit in person.
 The conservancy is also home to the endangered Grevy's zebra and has some of Kenya's highest predator densities, yet still manages a very successful livestock program.